 Road to a World Record

 In 1953, Bannister ran a 4:03:6 mile.
 On June 5, 1953, American Wes Santee ran 4:02.4 and that fall, Australian John Landy ran 4:02.0.
-Then on May 6, 1954, paced by future Commonwealth Games gold medallist Chris Chataway and future Olympic Games gold medalist Chris Brasher, Bannister became the first person to run a sub-4-minute mile with a time of 3:59.4.
+Then on May 6, 1954, paced by future Commonwealth Games gold medalist Chris Chataway and future Olympic Games gold medalist Chris Brasher, Bannister became the first person to run a sub-4-minute mile with a time of 3:59.4.
 The race was broadcast live over BBC Radio and the commentator was 1924 Olympic 100-meters champion Harold Abrahams, of Chariots of Fire fame.
 As Bannister crossed the line, Abrahams yelled “Three . . .” and the rest of his words were drowned out by the cheering crowd.
 The record lasted for only 46 days, when Australian John Landy ran a 3:57.9 mile, but Bannister is the name that is remembered because he did it first.

 The Mile of the Century

 On August 7, 1954, at the British Empire and Commonwealth Games in Vancouver, B.C., the only two men who had run sub-four-minute miles competed head-to-head.
 Landy led for most of the race, and at the start of third lap he led by 10 yards.
 At the last turn on the track, Landy turned his head to look over his left shoulder at Bannister as Bannister scooted by him on the right to win in 3:58.8.
 Landy’s time was 3:59.6.
-A larger-than-life bronze sculpture of the two men at this moment was created by Vancouver sculptor Jack Harman (note Landry looking to the left, Banister passing on the right).
+A larger-than-life bronze sculpture of the two men at this moment was created by Vancouver sculptor Jack Harman (with Landry looking to the left, and Bannister passing on the right).

-Parkinson’s disease is thought to be caused by a protein, called alpha-synuclein, that destroys the nerves throughout the body, particularly those in the brain that produce dopamine, a chemical that controls movement and posture (Trends in Neuroscience, Jan.
-2017;40(1)).
+Parkinson’s disease is thought to be caused by a protein, called alpha-synuclein, that destroys the nerves throughout the body, particularly those in the brain that produce dopamine, a chemical that controls movement and posture (Trends in Neuroscience, Jan 2017;40(1):4-14).
 The disease often starts in the gastrointestinal tract, is progressive and has no known cure.
-A cure may be possible if scientists can develop a drug to destroy alpha-synuclein.
-Today, the common medical treatment is to take dopamine and dopamine-stimulating drugs to help control muscle function.
+A cure may be possible if a drug to destroy alpha-synuclein stops progression of the disease.
+Today, the common medical treatments include:

-Deep brain stimulation: Surgeons implant into the brain electrodes connected to a generator in the chest that sends electrical pulses to the brain to help patients control their muscles so they shake less and have more purposeful muscle movement.
+• Deep brain stimulation: surgeons implant into the brain electrodes connected to a generator in the chest that sends electrical pulses to the brain to help patients control their muscles so they shake less and have more purposeful muscle movement.
 This procedure has side effects such as clots and strokes, and does not slow progression of symptoms, so it is only offered to people with advanced Parkinson’s disease.

-Diet: A major complication associated with Parkinson’s disease is constipation, so all patients with this disease should restrict refined carbohydrates such as foods made from flour and sugar-added foods.
+• Diet: A major complication associated with Parkinson’s disease is constipation, so all patients with this disease should restrict refined carbohydrates such as foods made from flour and sugar-added foods.
 They should drink lots of fluids and eat a diet loaded with fiber (fruits, vegetables, whole unground grains, beans, seeds and nuts).

 Other famous people affected by Parkinson’s disease include Muhammad Ali, Salvador Dalí, Michael J. Fox, Reverend Billy Graham, Jean Shepard, Pope John Paul II, Robin Williams, Vincent Price, Erich Segal, Linda Ronstadt, Maurice White, John Walker and Mao Zedong